Venezuelan Bombshell Michelle Lewin Shakes Her Booty In Sultry Instagram Video

 The Sunday routine: -I cook what I want, I eat what I want… and my body does ALL the talking????????
 INTERESTING FACT: ????????Sunday is my day when I take a half day to eat WHATEVER I want.
 If you keep a strict diet for 6,5 days, your body (and mind) needs a break.
 Keeping a very strict diet without any changes will decrease the desired effect of all your efforts, and your body will adapt to the strict diet and respond differently.
 Once in a while you MUST shock your body with a huge amount of carbs and fat (preferable good carbs and fats, but that's all up to you).
 If you have issues knowing what to eat, how to prepare the food, how to meal plan… well, then my individual plans (created for your needs and goals) and my hundreds of healthy recipes in the app MEALPLAN is going to be your best investment EVER for your healthy lifestyle.
 Link to MEALPLAN in my website in the bio.
 Download NOW, and take (free) look inside how it works.

-Nearly 13.5 million people follow Lewin’s Instagram account and they loved this Sunday post.
-It may have been relatively short and simple, but it captured the fun-yet-sexy vibe that people love about the Venezuelan bombshell.
+Nearly 13.5 million people follow Michelle’s Instagram account and they loved this Sunday post.
+It may have been relatively short and simple, but it captured the fun-yet-sexy vibe that people love about the bombshell.

 In less than 24 hours, the video had already amassed more than 1.35 million views.
-Almost 215,000 people liked this video of Lewin’s and another 1,200 people added comments that were a solid mix of English, Spanish, and emoji-filled sentiments.
+Almost 215,000 people liked this video of Michelle’s and another 1,200 people added comments that were a solid mix of English, Spanish, and emoji-filled sentiments.

 “I love your attitude… very cheerful and positive always,” wrote one appreciative fan.

-“So amazingly beautiful,” remarked another of Lewin’s supporters.
+“So amazingly beautiful,” remarked another of her supporters.

 View this post on Instagram